swagtop/bevy-flake/README.md

 # Build your project from any machine with access to your repo:
 nix build github:username/repository/branch#targets -j 1

-# Like cargo, build for other targets with '--target':
-bevy build --target aarch64-pc-windows-msvc
 ```

 You can compile to every target with a `targetEnvironments` [entry.][entries]